-3321 Geography of Manufacturing (Group A)
+3321 Geography of Manufacturing (Group A) 3 credit hours

 The course concerns the identification of key factors, and a discussion of their influence, in the geographical distribution and location of manufacturing industries.
 Both location theory and case studies are used to analyze the location of these industries.
 Examples include iron and steel, motor vehicles, and oil refining.